 When is it retaliation for making a workers’ comp claim?

-- reducing the worker’s pay,
+- reducing your pay,

-- including the worker in a layoff,
+- including you in a layoff,

 - increased workers’ compensation and medical benefits,

-- reinstatement to their old job.
+- reinstatement to your old job.

 Does the timing of my work injury matter?

-Many states see the temporal proximity of a protected activity and an adverse employment action as a sign that it was retaliatory.
+California law sees the temporal proximity of a protected activity and an adverse employment action as a sign that it was retaliatory.
 One protected activity is filing a workers’ compensation claim.4

 If an adverse employment action follows a workers’ comp filing, it can be evidence that it was retaliatory.
 Examples of an adverse employment action include:

-- firing the worker,
+- firing you,

-- demoting or disciplining the worker,
+- demoting or disciplining you,

-- reducing the worker’s pay, or
+- reducing your pay, or